arunasurya/bisqtransifex/transifexadmin.md

 #### Monthly Translator Calls
 Host [monthly translator calls](translatorcalls.md).

-#### Bisq-website Project
-Coordinate the new bisq-website project on Transifex.

 #### Transifex Language Teams
 Establish and coordinate active language teams with the members of each team collaborating closely to produce quality translations.
 Ensure that the team structure is updated on Transifex.